 The modern vehicle comes equipped with a variety of software systems.
-Especially features that connect it to the outside world, such as online updates, fleet management and communication between vehicles offer attack surface.
+Especially features that connect it to the outside world, such as online updates, fleet management and communication between vehicles, offer attack surface.
 The security of automotive software is crucial, not only because bug-induced call-backs are costly, but also because the well-being of passengers depends on it.

-ISO/SAE 21434 “Road Vehicles – Cybersecurity Engineering” has been co-developed by the International Standard of Organization (ISO) and the Society of Automotive Engineers (SAE) for the past two years.
+ISO/SAE 21434 “Road Vehicles – Cybersecurity Engineering” has been developed by the International Standard of Organization (ISO) and the Society of Automotive Engineers (SAE) for the past two years.
 It will soon be introduced to provide a holistic guideline for secure automotive software development.

-The standard covers all software devices within the vehicle, as well as connectivity to external systems.
+The ISO standard covers all software devices within the vehicle, as well as connectivity to external systems.
 Since existing norms and standards were developed in a time when vehicles did not depend on software too heavily, they do not place too much value on its security.

 ISO 21434 offers an approach that prioritizes security throughout the entire lifecycle of a vehicle.
-This means that car manufacturers, but also OEMs will need to display due diligence when it comes to the security of their software.
+This means those car manufacturers, but also OEMs will need to display due diligence when it comes to the security of their software.

 ISO 21434 will be implemented with several goals in mind.
 These are the most important ones:

-The main challenge in reaching these goals is that all processes, management systems and vehicle requirements, concern the entire lifecycle of the vehicles.
+The main challenge in reaching these goals is that all processes, management systems, and vehicle requirements, concern the entire lifecycle of the vehicles.
 Implementing the new standard will call for a high degree of communication across the entire supply chain.

-In software development, there is a distinction between "safety" and "security".
+In embedded software development, there is a distinction between "safety" and "security".
 Safe software describes a system that is generally free of defects or crashes - or simply put "does not fail".
 Secure software means that a system is immune to external interference or ungranted access.

 In automotive systems such as for example lane-assist or automatic brake systems, safety obviously plays a crucial role, as a defect in these programs can be fatal.
-Due to the increase in connectivity platforms in modern vehicles however, the importance of security is increasing rapidly.
+Due to the increase in connectivity platforms in modern vehicles, however, the importance of security is increasing rapidly.

 The famous Jeep case has shown, that exactly these platforms can serve as entry points for hackers to gain control over the entire vehicle.
 It goes without saying that this needs to be prevented at all costs.
 This is where ISO 21434 comes into play.

 As mentioned above, there is no room for errors in automotive software.
-Feedback-based fuzzing allows for accurate bug detection without the disadvantage of time-consuming false-positives.
+Feedback-based fuzzing allows for accurate bug detection without the disadvantage of time-consuming false positives.
 It is a highly automated "shift-left" approach, that paves the way for a decentralized testing culture.

 Due to its wide field of application, feedback-based fuzzing can be implemented at different steps of the software development lifecycle, making it the most attractive solution for vehicle manufacturers and OEMs.

 If you are interested in finding out how exactly we used feedback-based fuzzing to find bugs in automotive software, catch up on the recordings of our recent webinar "Modern Fuzzing for Automotive Software".
-In this webinar we will walk you through a fuzzing process from start to finish and provide you with technical details.
+In this webinar, we will walk you through a fuzzing process from start to finish and provide you with technical details.